mjfrigaard/sharing-your-work/manuscript/02chapter.md

 - the **Console** displays the results from our written code (and allows us to enter commands directly)
 - the **Files** gives us access to the happenings outside the RStudio environment (imported raw data, exported results, etc.)

-Just like any workbench, we need to fill RStudio with tools we need for the job (and RStudio plays well with many open-source software tools!).

 ![](images/02-ide-layout.png)

-For now, we are just going to focus on R and Git.
+Just like any workbench, we need to fill RStudio with tools we need for the job.
+RStudio plays well with many open-source software tools, but or now we're going to focus on R and Git.

 ### What is R?